bmaunde/guidelines/erp-magento-integration-guide.md

 ## Response Body Formatting
 For realtime inbound requests that require a response, the response just needs to be the resultant data structure in JSON format as that is the only currectly supported format.

+## Error Handling
+In both the Sync Framework and the Inbound

 ## API Data Reference